 Cold drinks and treats can help with numbing the surrounding area.
 Soft foods like soups, mashed potatoes, beans, scrambled eggs, pancakes, smoothies, ice cream, and pudding are all good to go.
 Remember that although cold sugary treats are great, they are also heavy in sugar, so try to keep them to a minimum and brush them after every meal.

-If you would like to check on your wisdom tooth situation with us, you can schedule an appointment here.
+If you would like to check on your wisdom tooth situation with us, you can schedule an appointment at Silver Lake Orthodontics.
 If you want more information regarding the topic or any dental needs you may have, you can contact us here.